abhi-shek2000/abhi-shek2000/README.md

-- 👲 Application Developer and Research Intern at `Tenfins Constulting`
-- 👯 I’m looking to collaborate on `YouTube` and interesting `Projects`
+- 👯 I’m looking to collaborate on `YouTube` or any interesting `Projects`
 - 🤔 Interested in `Backend Development`
 - 💬 Ask me about Technology in `Flutter`, `Automation` and `Anything you Like`
 - 😄 Pronouns: He/His